atait/kicad-python/README.md

 This package has been fully tested with KiCAD 5, 6, 7 and partially tested with 7.99.

+> [!CAUTION]
+> The atait fork is undergoing a refactor that will result in new package imports.
+> Instances of `from kicad.pcbnew.board import Board` must be replaced by `from kigadgets.board import Board` by version 0.5.0

 ### An excerpt
 A simple pythonic script might look like this
 ```python